Money

 The method does not matter.
 A spreadsheet, a notebook, an application on your telephone: the tool is irrelevant.
 What matters is that you sit down, once, and account for every pound that comes in and every pound that goes out, not approximately but exactly, for the precision is the point.
 Approximation is what you have been doing, and it has not worked.

 Start with your fixed costs.
 Rent or mortgage.
 Utilities.
 Insurance.
-Subscriptions, and here you will discover that you are paying for at least two things you have forgotten about entirely; cancel them.
+Subscriptions, where you will discover you are paying for at least two things you have forgotten about entirely; cancel them.
 Transport.
 Debt repayments if applicable.
 These are non-negotiable and should be subtracted first.

 Allocate savings before spending, not after.
 If you wait to save what is left over, there will be nothing left over, and this is not pessimism but pattern recognition.
-Set aside a fixed amount (ten percent of your income is a common starting point) the moment you are paid, and treat it as a bill, for you would not skip your rent, and you should not skip your savings.
+Set aside a fixed amount: ten per cent of your income is a common starting point, to be set aside the moment you are paid, and treat it as a bill, for you would not skip your rent, and you should not skip your savings.

 Then adjust, but not drastically, for drastic budgets fail for the same reason drastic diets fail.
 They are unsustainable, and when they collapse, the rebound is worse than the original behaviour.
 Make small, permanent changes instead: cook one more meal at home per week, reduce a subscription tier, set a weekly limit for discretionary spending and check it on Wednesdays.